The library remains closed to the public. The reading room is accessible by appointment. To schedule, click Ask Us.

 Discover a wealth of information about nearly 40,000 missionaries who served from 1830 to 1930.

-This new exhibit, available online and at the Church History Library in Salt Lake City, tells the story of the restoration of the Church of Jesus Christ through some of its most treasured documents.
+This new exhibit, available online and at the Church History Library, tells the story of the restoration of the Church of Jesus Christ through some of its most treasured documents.

 Patrons who use the library’s reading room and digital assets are required to complete a registration process.